 Portugal Travel Tips

-Portugal has been popular with European holiday makers for years and it’s easy to see why.
-The country is blessed with excellent sandy beaches and rugged coastline as well as cosmopolitan and architecturally stunning cities.
+Portugal has been popular with European vacationers for years and it’s easy to see why.
+The country is blessed with excellent sandy beaches and rugged coastline as well as cosmopolitan and architecturally-stunning cities.
 Throw in great food, lots of wine, and cheap prices and it makes for a perfect holiday spot.
-Because it is on the tip of Europe, not a lot of people visit it since you can’t really get to many other places from there.
-Less crowds means a better experience.
+Because it is on the tip of Europe and isn’t as centrally-connected as other countries, not a lot of people visit.
+Fewer crowds mean a better experience.
 I fell in love with Portugal when I went and I can’t wait to get back.
 It’s a very underrated country.

-- Accommodation: Most dorm rooms cost around $13 USD per night in a hostel.
-A double room in a hotel with cost from $35 for a cheap, two star hotel.
-You’ll find accommodation very affordable in Portugal.
+- Accommodation: Overall, you’ll find accommodation very affordable in Portugal, especially if you are staying in hostels.
+Most dorm rooms cost around $13 USD per night (sometimes as low as $10).
+Double rooms with a private bathroom cost around $50 in a hostel.
+A double room in a hotel begins at $35 for a cheap, two star hotel.

 - Food: You can find snacks in bakeries for around $2, light meals and sandwiches for around $8, and fast food for around the the same price.
-If you want sit down meal with drinks, you’re looking at spending closer to $20 or more per a meal.
-Groceries will cost around $40 for a week’s worth of food.
+If you want sit-down meal with drinks, you’re looking at spending closer to around $20 per a meal.
+After that, the skies the limit.
+However, that being said, you can find some great bargains.
+I once had a full meal with wine for $14!
+If you’re cooking, groceries will cost around $40 for a week’s worth of food.

 - Transportation: A city metro ticket will cost from $1.75 USD.
-Intercountry trains and buses are inexpensive.
-A train between Porto and Lisbon is only $27.
+Inter-country trains and buses are inexpensive.
+For example, the train between Porto and Lisbon is only $32.
 A taxi in one of Portugal’s city’s should cost no more than $13.

 Money Saving Tips

-- Free museum entrance - Most museums are free on Sundays.
+- Free museum visits - Most museums are free on Sundays.

 - Skip the taxis - Taxis are super expensive in Portugal, often adding fees for luggage and airport pick ups.
 Simply use the metro or bus system to go where you need to.